Information experience (IX) refers to the communicative aspects of a process or interaction that guides your behaviour.

 A style guide explains what language to use, how to talk to users, and expected writing conventions.
 These guidelines tend to be based on your industry, your company brand, your company’s guidelines for voice and tone, your target audience, and purpose of the content.

 Following a set of guidelines helps ensure content quality and a good user experience of documentation and UI content.
-Specifically, you should create and use a style guide to foster:
+Specifically, you should create and use a style guide to meet the following goals:

 4. Create a plan for implementing content.